-Peace Power is something you can develop by practicing the skills for a more peaceful and nonviolent world, and gaining knowledge and insight, so you can provide alternatives to violence and resolve conflicts nonviolently, either on the interpersonal level or in society.
+You can develop Peace Poqwer by practicing the skills needed for a more peaceful and nonviolent world and gaining knowledge and insight, so you can provide alternatives to violence and resolve conflicts nonviolently, either on the interpersonal level or in society.
 Because only through peaceful means will we reach peaceful outcomes.
-Let’s start changing our way of thinking and acting and building the collective power, peace power, that we need for life to flourish.
+By changing our way of thinking and acting we build the collective peace power to create a world where life flourishes.

 I, Nina Koevoets, offer workshops and training courses to help build people’s Peace Power and move towards a nonviolent peaceful world, since 2015.
 Several trainings were implemented with the support of a Dutch NGO, “Foundation for Active Nonviolence” (SVAG), that has been active since 1966 (for a quick overview of the Dutch NGO dowload the PDF) and with the finance from the “Erasmus+” fund of the European Commission for youth education in Europe.